opea-project/GenAIEval/evals/evaluation/agent_eval/crag_eval/README.md

 ```

 ### Validation of LLM-as-judge
 We validated RAGAS answer correctness as the metric to evaluate agents.
-We sampled 92 queries from the 374 music domain questions and conducted human evaluations on the conventional RAG answers, single RAG agent answers and hierachical ReAct agent answers of the 92 queries.
-We ran our experiments on Intel Gaudi2 accelerators.
-We used `meta-llama/Meta-Llama-3-70B-Instruct` as the LLM judge.
+We sampled 92 queries from the full music domain dataset (up to 5 questions per sub-category for all 32 sub-categories), and conducted human evaluations on the conventional RAG answers, the single RAG agent answers and the hierachical ReAct agent answers of the 92 queries.

 We followed the criteria in the [CRAG paper](https://arxiv.org/pdf/2406.04744) to get human scores:
 1. score 1 if the answer matches the golden answer or semantically similar.
 2. score 0 if the asnwer misses information, or is "I don't know", “I’m sorry I can’t find ...”, a system error such as recursion limit is hit, or a request from the system to clarify the original question.
 3. score -1 if the answer contains incorrect information.

-Please refer to [RAGAS source code](https://github.com/explodinggradients/ragas/blob/main/src/ragas/metrics/_answer_correctness.py) for the implementation of its `answer correctness` score.
+On the other hand, RAGAS `answer_correctness` score is on a scale of 0-1 and is a weighted average of 1) an F1 score and 2) similarity between answer and golden answer.
+The F1 score is based on the number of statements in the answer supported or not supported by the golden answer, and the number of statements in the golden answer appeared or did not appear in the answer.
+Please refer to [RAGAS source code](https://github.com/explodinggradients/ragas/blob/main/src/ragas/metrics/_answer_correctness.py) for the implementation of its `answer_correctness` score.
+We ran RAGAS on Intel Gaudi2 accelerators.
+We used `meta-llama/Meta-Llama-3-70B-Instruct` as the LLM judge.

 |Setup           |Mean Human score|Mean RAGAS `answer_correctness` score|
 |----------------|-----------|------------------------------|